sn0rkmaiden/take_same_path/README.md

 ## :memo: About

-App allows user to draw the path on canvas manually at the same time as built-in algorithms wokrs (sort of like in a competition) to compare performance of different approaches.
+App allows user to draw the path on canvas manually at the same time as built-in algorithms work (sort of like in a competition) to compare performance of different approaches.

 Supported algorithms:
 1. Branch and bound